socle-commun/umbranexus/docs/index.md

 # Welcome

-This documentation provides the vision for the Codex Brutal template and the rules the agent must follow.
+Umbranexus chronicles the creation of the first book fully written via AI.
+This site outlines the methodology and rules the agent follows.

 - [Knowledge Ethics](./knowledge-ethics.md)
 - [VitePress](./vitepress.md)